 The format will be short speeches / presentations from panellists followed by a discussion, with the opportunity for audiance members to make comments and put questions.

-To register for the debate CLICK HERE
+To view the debate, please CLICK HERE

 You can watch previous CIOT/IFS debates using the links here.